cran/slendr/README.md

 *slendr* is an R package toolbox for defining population genetic models and simulating genomic data entirely from R. It has been originally conceived as a framework for simulating spatially-explicit genomic data on real geographic landscapes but it has grown to be much more than that.

-A detailed description of the *slendr* architecture and an extensive set of practical code examples can be found in our [preprint](https://www.biorxiv.org/content/10.1101/2022.03.20.485041v1) on bioRxiv—if you're curious about the software, please check out the paper!
+This page briefly summarizes *slendr'*s most important features.
+A a much detailed description of the *slendr* architecture and an extensive set of practical code examples can be found in our [preprint](https://www.biorxiv.org/content/10.1101/2022.03.20.485041v1) on bioRxiv and on our [website](https://www.slendr.net).

 ------------------------------------------------------------------------